EXA Core Curriculum

 Psychotherapy Theories and Practices

 This is an introduction to traditional and contemporary theories and practices of psychotherapy.
 We begin by situating the field in relation to its sociocultural, historical, and indigenous roots.
-We go on to examine contemporary psychodynamic, Jungian, existential-humanistic, cognitive-behavioral, and collaborative approaches; we integrating feminist and multicultural perspectives, addressing intersections with the recovery model.
+We go on to examine contemporary psychodynamic, Jungian, existential-humanistic, cognitive-behavioral, and collaborative approaches; we integrate feminist and multicultural perspectives, addressing intersections with the recovery model.
 Creative arts-based case examples for various approaches are woven into the fabric of the class.

 Supervised Clinical Practicum: Group